tanguysegarra/dotfiles-manager/README.md

-# dotfiles-management
+# How I manage my dotfiles

 Easy way to keep your dotfiles up-to-date on your personal git, without using silly sym-links!

-Dependencies : i3, i3-status, epi3lock, i3-gaps (anarchy-linux packages)
+Dependencies : i3, i3-status, i3lock, i3-gaps (I personally use anarchy-linux packages)

 ## Setup